Aleksandr Balandin (gymnast): Career

 He is known for his three skills – Balandin 1, Balandin 2 and Balandin 3.
 Balandin 1 is "From hang vertical pull up with straight arms to maltese cross".
 Balandin 2 is "From hang vertical pull up with straight arms to inverted cross".
 Balandin 3 is "From hang vertical pull up with straight arms to planche".
-Balandin 1 and Balandin 3 are valued as E while Balandin 2 is valued at F from the scale A to I in the Code of Points, which is used to show the difficulty of an element in gymnastics.
+Balandin 1 is valued at F, Balandin 2 is valued at G while Balandin 3 is valued at E from the scale A to I in the Code of Points, which is used to show the difficulty of an element in gymnastics.

 In August 2011 he broke his thigh bone during the Russian Cup, underwent surgery and was out of competition for six months.

 2012 Summer Olympics

 Balandin competed at the 2012 Olympic Games in London as a member of the Russian MAG team.
 The team finished sixth with a score of 269.603 pts.
 Individually he placed fourth in the rings with a score of 15.666 pts.